 [Image will be uploaded soon]

-2. What are the main differences between spermatogenesis and oogenesis?
+6. What is the difference between spermatogenesis and oogenesis?